Bill Cosby found guilty of sexual assault - Journal du Cameroun

 But on Thursday, a new sequestered panel, which deliberated for more than 14 hours over two days, found him guilty on all three counts of aggravated indecent assault.

-Constand, a 45-year-old Canadian former basketball player turned massage therapist, sat with supporters in court to hear the verdict.

 Each count carries a maximum penalty of 10 years in prison.
-Judge Steven O’Neill is expected to hand down a sentence in the next 60 to 90 days.
+O’Neill is expected to hand down a sentence in the next 60 to 90 days.

-The pioneering African American actor and entertainer, adored by millions for his defining role on “The Cosby Show,” sat in silence as the jury announced the verdict that will change his life forever.
+The pioneering African American actor and entertainer, adored by millions for his defining role on “The Cosby Show,” has now been ordered by the judge not to leave his home until sentencing.

-But after the panel was led out, the Emmy winner — dogged by allegations of similar assaults against 60 women — erupted in an expletive-laden tirade when prosecutors argued he was a flight risk.

 The verdict was a vindication for the prosecution, with the district attorney who presided over the conviction saying the real Cosby had been unmasked after he “spent decades preying on women.”